frelindo/Frelindo-s-Food-Texture-Pack/README.md

    2b.
 The texture pack will be located inside *Frelindo-s-Food-Texture-Pack-main.zip/Frelindo-s-Food-Texture-Pack-main/§6Food§r Texture Pack §8§o*[MC version]*, Java.zip*

-   You have to unzip the first *.zip* file (the one in your download folder) to be able to move the texture pack
+   You have to unzip the first *.zip* file (from step 2b) to be able to move the texture pack

    3. Follow the steps for [Windows](https://www.wikihow.com/Download-a-Texture-Pack-in-Minecraft#Installing-in-Windows) / [Mac](https://www.wikihow.com/Download-a-Texture-Pack-in-Minecraft#Installing-in-Mac-OS-X) / [Linux](https://www.wikihow.com/Download-a-Texture-Pack-in-Minecraft#Installing-in-Linux)